-Maria: I think the argument that Doug was making is that there’s a very big tool box and that this is one of the tools in it.
+MA: I think the argument that Doug was making is that there is a very big toolbox and that this is one of the tools in it.
 But I think the other piece that is in the background of what Doug had said is, what if these things go horribly wrong?
 Susan, what do you say to this ethical argument?
 Could things go horribly badly?

 DM: We really are breaking new ground here in an exciting way, and so I think there are going to be a lot of uncertainties about what happens.
 To be honest, my concern is less about cranking something out of the lab, a mammoth, or a passenger pigeon, or a frog or whatever it is that it hits the ground and explodes in number and takes off in a way that it takes over our planet.
 I’m actually much more concerned about the opposite, that we build something in the lab, a new species, and we have a really hard time, almost impossible time, getting these things back in the ecosystems.
 And to me, that will be really concerning.

 We talked about some of the barriers to bringing species back, and I think there are a couple of cases now that leave me with a little bit of concern about the capacity of how things go in the other direction where we end up having manufactured a handful of these new species, and they have no home.